Bukit Brown Cemetery: Geography

-Bukit Brown Cemetery is located in Novena in the Central Region of Singapore and is bordered by the Central Water Catchment to the north, Toa Payoh to the east, Kallang to the south-east, Newton and Tanglin to the south, and Bukit Timah to the west.
+Bukit Brown Cemetery is located in Novena in the Central Region of Singapore.
 Built attractions around the cemetery include the Singapore Polo Club and the Old Police Academy.
 (Note: The Old Police Academy is currently undergoing redevelopment to be integrated with the new Mount Pleasant planning area while a part of Singapore Polo Club was acquired by the Singapore Land Authority for redevelopment.)
-The cemetery is bordered by the Pan Island Expressway to the south and Thomson Road to the east, and is bisected by Lornie Highway.
-Due to the area within the roads containing multiple cemeteries of different sizes, the term "Bukit Brown" or "Greater Bukit Brown" tends to refer to the collection of cemeteries as a whole, including Bukit Brown Cemetery.
+Bukit Brown Cemetery is bordered by the PIE to the south and Thomson Road to the east, and is bisected by Lornie Highway.
+Besides Bukit Brown Cemetery, the area within the roads contains multiple other cemeteries of different sizes.
+Due to this, the terms "Bukit Brown" or "Greater Bukit Brown" can be used to refer to the collection of cemeteries as a whole.

 Kampong Kheam Hock or Kheam Hock Village, a kampong village, formerly existed along Kheam Hock Road.
 In 1949, a municipal survey estimated there were 250 huts at the village whilst in 1984, an estimated 200 families lived there.
-Kampong Kheam Hock was listed for development in 1984; the village was demolished and its residents were moved to Housing and Development Board flats in Potong Pasir and Hougang.
+Kampong Kheam Hock was listed for development in 1984; the village was demolished and its residents were moved to Housing and Development Board (HDB) flats in Potong Pasir and Hougang.

-In 2017, Singapore Heritage Society released a digital, self-guided trail of Bukit Brown Cemetery called the Bukit Brown Wayfinder.
+In 2017, SHS released a digital, self-guided trail of Bukit Brown Cemetery called the Bukit Brown Wayfinder.
 The guide divided a small section of the cemetery into three blocks with signs to direct users to 25 gravestones.
 Two non-operational Mass Rapid Transit (MRT) stations are located in the Bukit Brown area; Mount Pleasant MRT station, which is planned to be opened together with the Mount Pleasant planning area, and Bukit Brown MRT station, which will open once Bukit Brown Cemetery has been completely redeveloped.